YuyangGao/GNES/README.md

 - Whether to enable human explanation label supervision
 - Whether to use the proposed explanation regularazation(s): inlcuding \['sparsity', 'consistency'\]

+If any further questions, please reach out to me via email yuyang.gao@emory.edu

+##

-If you find this code useful in your research, please consider cite our paper:
+And if you find this repo useful in your research, please consider cite our paper: